cirosantilli/rails-cheat/readme.md

     rails generate migration MigrationName

 Certain migration names are special and lead to better template creation.
+They are also more standard, so use them whenever possible.

 For example, any name of the form `Add<column_name>To<table_name>` already adds a table addition to the generated template.
 Example: